Does Gout Lower the Risk of Developing Alzheimer’s?

 Alzheimer’s is also the sixth leading cause of death in the United States.
 Some of the most famous people have suffered from this disease including former president Ronald Reagan, actor Charlton Heston, boxer Sugar Ray Robinson, singers Perry Como and Glen Campbell.
 Unfortunately, alzheimer’s has no current cure and treatments can only slow the progression of the disease and its’ symptoms.

 Although we still don’t know what triggers Alzheimer’s disease, there are several factors that are known to increase your risk of developing this condition.
 More notably, family history, any history of whiplash or head injuries, age and cardiovascular disease.
-But did you know that by suffering from gout and high uric acid (hyperuricemia), we gout sufferers are at a lowered risk of developing Alzheimer’s disease at a later point in our lives?
+But did you know that by suffering from gout and high uric acid (hyperuricemia), we gout sufferers may be at a lowered risk of developing Alzheimer’s disease at a later point in our lives?
 Wow!
 Something positive to cheer about!
 Well… somewhat I guess!

 The Evidence That Higher Uric Acid Levels Can Lower Your Risk of AD